HISTORY OF THE OROVILLE CEMETERY DISTRICT

 In January of 1928, members of the community petitioned for the formation of a Public Cemetery District.
 On January 9, 1928, the Butte County Board of Supervisors approved the hearing of said petition for Tuesday, February 7, 1928 and the District was formally approved on February 10, 1928.

 The District currently operates and maintains four cemeteries: Jewish, Memorial Park, Oroville & Wyandotte.
 We are a public agency referred to as a Special District and since 1979 have been governed by a five-member board appointed by the Board of Supervisors to serve a four year term.
 Previous to 1979 the number of trustees was three.
-Current Trustees: Jim Edwards, Chairman, Stephen Herr, Vice Chairman, Allen (JR) Simpson, Mark Wisterman and Jim Bruggeman
+Current Trustees: Jim Bruggeman, Chairman, Jill Broderson, Vice Chairperson, Stephen Herr, Jesse Gilmore and Mary Thompson

 District boundaries encompass approximately 143 square miles surrounding the City of Oroville.
-The District operates with six full-time employees, one part-time employee and one gate person.
+The District operates with six full-time employees and one gate person.

 CEMETERIES